tri3h/webserver/README.md

         * draft_id
     * Return a draft in case of success

+- GET /drafts/id
+    * Get all draft id by this author
+    * Required parameters:
+        * token
+    * Optional parameters:
+        * limit
+        * offset
+    * Return a list of draft id by the author in case of success

 - POST /drafts
     * Create a draft
     * Required parameters: